About Crohn’s & UC

 - You didn’t catch it from anyone else.

 - You certainly aren’t alone.
-There are up to 1.6 million people in the U.S. who have IBD.
-And at least 80,000 of them are under the age of 18, like you.
+There are millions of people in the U.S. who have IBD.
+And thousands of them are under the age of 18, like you.

 - IBD is a “chronic” disease, which means it won’t go away.
 But that doesn’t mean you can’t have a long, fulfilling life.